(Para información en Español haga click en la caja hacia la parte superior y derecha de la página que dice "google

 Are children at a higher risk for getting very sick or potentially dying from COVID-19 infection compared with adults?

 - No they are not.
 However, as with other respiratory illnesses, certain populations of children may be at increased risk of severe infection, such as children with underlying health conditions.

 Are pregnant women more susceptible to infection, or at increased risk for severe illness, morbidity, or mortality with COVID-19, compared with the general public?

 - We do not yet know how pregnant women could be affected by COVID-19.

 Can anybody get tested for COVID-19?

-- You may call our COVID-19 Hotline at 512-978-8775 for screening or you can go directly to our drive through testing site located outside of our Hancock Walk In Clinic at 1000 E 41st St. in the parking lot M-Sat from 8:30am-4:30pm or at our Burleson Road testing site located at: 7019 Burleson Road, bldg., 1, Austin, TX, or at any of our locations in Eastern Travis County, Monday-Friday 9am-4pm, Drive up or Walk up testing is offered at all.
+- You may call our COVID-19 Hotline at 512-978-8775 with any COVID-19 questions or you can go directly to any of our drive up testing sites located at our Hancock Walk In Clinic at 1000 E 41st St. in the parking lot M-Sat from 8:30am-4:30pm or at our Burleson Road testing site located at: 7019 Burleson Road, bldg., 1, Austin, TX, or at any of our locations in Eastern Travis County.
+All of our drive up testing sites also offer walk up testing.